learn-co-curriculum/rails-blog-associations-validations/TUTORIAL.md

 #Objectives:
-- Add a column to an existing table via a migration.
+- Add a column to an existing table.
-- Generate models, views, controllers for User and Tag classes.
+- Generate models, views and controllers.
-- Create associations between Post and Tag via a join table.
+- Create associations between models.
 - Define proper routes.
-- Add validations to your models.
+- Add validations.

 ###In order to complete this lab, you are going to have to follow the README carefully as well as follow the tests.